Learn how to create word clouds for PowerPoint.

 Author: Geetesh Bajaj

-Look at Figure 1, below to see one such sample -- such a graphic is commonly called a Word Cloud.
+Figure 1, below to see one such sample.
+Such a graphic is commonly called a Word Cloud.

 Figure 1: A sample Word Cloud graphic

-These Word Clouds are essentially textual art that define a subject, a scope or even an idea.
+These Word Clouds are primarily textual art and define subjects, scopes or even ideas.
 Such clouds may contain words that involve or influence the subject which the presenter or the user is focused on.

 Creating a Word Cloud by inserting text boxes and rotating them is possible using just PowerPoint’s native features.
 However, it is time consuming and the visual output may not appeal all the time.
 So what do you do to create a Word Cloud without having to spend time to design it?
 Fortunately, we've found an online application called Wordle that allows you to create Word Clouds in minutes.